Z-siteA Companion to the Works of Louis Zukofsky

 216 But the Russians, the first to isolate themselves…: when the Bolsheviks came to power in the October Revolution of 1917, they soon withdrew Russia from World War I, signing the Treaty of Brest-Litovsk with Germany in March 1918.
 In response, the Allies sent an expeditionary force consisting primarily of British, French and U.S. troops into northern Russia, who became involved in the Russian Civil War on the side of the Whites against the Communist government, but eventually withdrew in 1919.

 220 White Russian: designates those who fought or sided against the Bolsheviks in the Russian Civil War following the October 1917 Revolution.
 The conflict continued until the Whites were finally defeated in 1921, when close to a million people emigrated to various capitals around the world.

-220 An Englishman, who loved to sail…: this character is based on LZ’s friend Basil Bunting (1900-1985), who was an avid sailor and a translator of classical Persian, including Firdosi (c.940-1020), the great epic poet of the Shahnamah or Epic of the Kings.
+220 An Englishman, who loved to sail…: this character is based on LZ’s friend Basil Bunting (1900-1985), who was an avid sailor and a translator of classical Persian, including Firdosi (c.940-1020), the great epic poet of the Shahnamah or Book of Kings (see 222 below).

 220 Merrie Isle: i.e. England.

 220 “the rabbin”: rabbin is Fr. for rabbi.
 This character is presumably based partially on LZ himself, although many details are not biographically true.